Lynx (constellation): Deep-sky objects

 NGC 2770 is a type SASc spiral galaxy located about 88 million light–years away that has hosted Type Ib supernovae: SN 1999eh, SN 2007uy, and SN 2008D.
 The last of these is famous for being the first supernova detected by the X-rays released very early on in its formation, rather than by the optical light emitted during later stages, which allowed the first moments of the outburst to be observed.
 It is possible that NGC 2770's interactions with a suspected companion galaxy may have created the massive stars causing this activity.
 UGC 4904 is a galaxy located about 77 million light-years from Earth.
-On 20 October 2004, a supernova impostor was observed by Japanese amateur astronomer Koichi Itagaki within the galaxy.
+On 20 October 2004, a supernova impostor was observed by Japanese amateur astronomer Kōichi Itagaki within the galaxy.
 Observations of its spectrum suggest that it shed massive amounts of material in a two-year period, transforming from a LBV star to a Wolf–Rayet star, before it was observed erupting as hypernova SN 2006jc on October 11, 2006.

 APM 08279+5255 is a very distant, broad absorption line quasar discovered in 1998 and initially considered the most luminous object yet found.
 It is magnified and split into multiple images by the gravitational lensing effect of a foreground galaxy through which its light passes.
 It appears to be a giant elliptical galaxy with a supermassive black hole around 23 billion times as massive as the Sun and an associated accretion disk that has a diameter of 3600 light years.
 The galaxy possesses large regions of hot dust and molecular gas, as well as regions with starburst activity.
 It has a cosmological redshift of 3.911.
 While observing the quasar in 2008, astronomers using ESA's XMM Newton and the Large Binocular Telescope (LBT) in Arizona discovered the huge galaxy cluster 2XMM J083026+524133.